 Whenever I come to the question of what inspires me, I always recall the executive who, essentially, told me that he had an uninspiring job for me.
 There was good money to be made, but “who cares?”

-I have learned that I simply cannot function in a job that those first and second-level Maslow’s needs.
+I have learned that I simply cannot function in a job that only fills those first and second-level Maslow’s needs.
 Inspiration, for me, comes from knowing that I am contributing to positive change in our society.
 I have to see my work speak to the micro-level thinking of my students, and the macro-level of the work that they do when they go into the world.
 Reconnecting public servants with the ethos of humanism allows me to do that."